bravetools/bravetools/docs/installation/macos.md

 Default installation of Bravetools runs on top of the [LXD](https://linuxcontainers.org/lxd/introduction/) daemon.
 Although LXD client is supported on macOS, LXC (the underlying container technology), is a feature of the Linux kernel and is not available natively on macOS.

 On macOS, Bravetool requires [multipass](multipass.run).
-Multipass uses Mac's native hyperkit technolgy to provision fast and lightweight Ubuntu virtual machines, which are seamlessly used by Bravetools behind the scenes.
+Multipass uses Mac's native hyperkit technology to provision fast and lightweight Ubuntu virtual machines, which are seamlessly used by Bravetools behind the scenes.

 ## Install Bravetools